vincemansel/4Loader/README.md

 An iOS/iPhone Multithreading Demonstration Application

-This app demonstrates how to use NSOperation, NSOperationQueue, GCD and NSTimer to manage concurrent downloads of image files from various internet URLs.
+This app demonstrates how to use NSOperation, NSOperationQueue, NSCache, NSURLConnection, NSTimer and GCD to manage concurrent downloads of image files from various internet URLs.